-Administration Building
+• Administration Building

-- One Unit leader should be prepared to go to the camp office to complete the following check-in steps: (sending multiple leaders to the admin building creates a very crowded space) - Verify the Troop Roster of all Scouts and Adults - Verify Adult Leader BSA regsitration and Youth Protection Training. - Pick up wristbands - Submit signed Early Release form - Submit signed Camper Code of Conduct - Submit all Consent/Hold Harmless forms - Required for all COPE, Climbing, Older Scout, and Cowboy Action participants - Recommended for everyone to attend open tower - Provice contact for on property Unit Contact in case of emergencies. - Provide a total count of those eating in the dining hall for family night - Tickets can be purchased in the office throughout the week - Provide names for the Order of the Arrow callout ceremony - Pick up medication lockbox (if needed) and medication log forms - Pick up Fire-Guard chart - Answer any questions you may have
+- o One Unit leader should be prepared to go to the camp office to complete the following check-in steps: (sending multiple leaders to the admin building creates a very crowded space) - Verify the Troop Roster of all Scouts and Adults - Verify Adult Leader BSA registration and Youth Protection Training. - Pick up wristbands - Submit signed Early Release form - Submit signed Camper Code of Conduct - Show all Cowboy Action Consent/Hold Harmless forms - Recommended to have a form even if a Scout does not plan on participating in the Cowboy Action Shoot. - Forms will be turned into Range during Cowboy Action Shoot. - Provide contact for on property Unit Contact in case of emergencies. - Provide a total count of those eating in the dining hall for family night - Tickets can be purchased in the office throughout the week - Provide names for the Order of the Arrow callout ceremony - Pick up medication lockbox (if needed) and medication log forms - Pick up Fire-Guard chart - Answer any questions you may have

-Medical Review
+• Medical Review